Baptism

 Paperwork required for Baptism

 Prior to scheduling the Baptism or attending the preparation class you will need to complete a Baptism Data Form.
 You can request the form from the parish office or click here.
 Catholic godparents are required to complete and submit a Godparent Attestation Forms.
-This form is required by the Diocese and must be signed by someone from the godparent's parish.
+This form is required by the Diocese and must be signed by the pastor from the godparent's parish or his delegate.
 Completed forms may be faxed to 560-3565 Attn: Peggy Byers, dropped off at the Parish Center, or mailed to St. Edward the Confessor Church, Attn: Peggy Byers, 2700 Dolfield Road, Richmond, VA 23235.